combattingbias/combattingbias.huygens.knaw.nl/docs/lifecycle/setup.md

 ---

 ## 📔 Recommended documentation
-Describe your project beginnings <br>
+Describe your project beginnings. <br>
 > → Write your [Data Management Plan](/lifecycle/setup/#write-a-data-management-plan-dmp), [Ethical Commitments](/lifecycle/setup/#write-ethical-commitments) and [Mission Statement](/lifecycle/setup/#write-a-mission-statement) <br>
 > → Document your answers to questions regarding project conceptualisation.
     This will both be a guide as well as a place of reflection throughout your research.